 The Timeskipper is slightly autobiographic and moves across the changes and challenges Italy faced from the post-WW2 years to the dawning of the globalization era.

 3. Umberto Eco – The Name of the Rose – 1980

 This Italian novel is popular all over the globe and you might have heard about the film of the same name.
 The author, Umberto Eco, is an academic researcher in many fields: semiology, philosophy, and linguistics just to name a few.
 The Name of the Rose is an Italian mystery novel set in a Benedictine Monastery in northern Italy during the Middle Ages.
 The evocative descriptions of life in the monastery, along with the gloomy medieval atmosphere which hides many secrets will entangle every reader.
 You won’t be able to put the book down until you find out who committed the murder and why.
 When you’re done with the book, I suggest you watch the movie directed by Jean Jaques Annaud and starring Sean Connery.

 4. Nicolo’ Ammaniti – I’m not scared – 2001

-The novel I’m not scared tells the story of Michele, a 9-year-old growing up in a small farming community in the 1970s southern Italy.
-Michele’s summers are simple and free, spent playing across the infinite wheat fields with his sister and peers until he discovers something so bad he can’t even tell his broke but loving parents about.
+The novel I’m not scared tells the story of Michele, a 9-year-old growing up in a small farming community in 1970s southern Italy.
+Michele’s summers are simple and free, spent playing across the infinite wheat fields with his sister and peers until he discovers something so bad he can’t even tell his broke but loving parents about it.
 This book is a must-read if you love an Italian novel with a captivating plot set in agricultural southern Italy.
 And you shouldn’t miss the movie by Italian director Gabriele Salvatores either, which features spectacular actors and photography.
-Have a tissue ready…
+Better if you Have a tissue at hand…

 5. Margaret Mazzantini – Don’t move – 2001